info

 If you’ve built your career on strong communication skills, you may think you have this one locked.
 But imagine if every client conversation could serve as an opportunity to really connect, instill confidence in the work you are doing together, offer perspective on whatever is on their mind and, ultimately, help them find potential opportunities or smart moves to make.

 This is where the “4-box” client conversation framework can come in handy.
-It’s covers four essential steps to having a meaningful conversation: acknowledge, perspective, confidence and opportunity.
+It covers four essential steps to having a meaningful conversation: acknowledge, perspective, confidence and opportunity.
 Using this type of consistent framework can support the goal of building trust while also creating efficiency, which is helpful both in good times and periods of extreme volatility, when the stakes may be highest.

 A Client Conversation Framework consisting of a four-box grid advisors can use to guide client conversations.
-The top left box features the words 'Acknowledge: empathize, listen and identify'; the top right box features the words 'Perspective: Share and educate'; the bottom left box features the words 'Confidence: Prioritize client goals'; and the bottom right box features the words 'Opportunity: Give action steps”.
+The top left box features the words 'Acknowledge: empathize, listen and identify'; the top right box features the words 'Perspective: Share and educate'; the bottom left box features the words 'Confidence: Prioritize client goals'; and the bottom right box features the words 'Opportunity: Give action steps'.

 headshot-Cieslik-Paul-PANC-Profile

-Paul Cieslik is an advisory practice management consultant and national speaker at Capital Group, home of American Funds.
+Paul Cieslik is an advisor practice management consultant at Capital Group.
+He coaches and provides practice management consulting insights to top financial professionals, providing the motivation and mindset needed to build, strengthen and take a financial advisor’s practice to the next level.
 He has 32 years of investment industry experience and has been with Capital Group for 23 years.
+Earlier in his career at Capital, Paul was a wholesaler covering greater Boston.
+Prior to joining Capital, Paul was a regional manager for Lord, Abbett & Co., a financial consultant at Smith Barney and held various roles at John Hancock, including as an investment analyst.
 He holds a bachelor’s degree in business and economics from St. Anselm College.
 Paul is based in Sarasota, Florida.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.